amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth-Integration.md

 - Step 2: From the **My integrations** tab, choose your integration.
 - Step 3: From the integration window that opens, from the top-right corner, click **Remove**.

 **Result**: The refresh token is revoked, and all API calls using the token fail.
-Currently, the client application is not notified when its token is revoked.
+**Note**: Currently, the client application is not notified when its token is revoked.

 ### Client application revocation
 Revoke a refresh token using a client application.